 Be grateful to your anger!

-If the new age fluffer was really advanced he would ask you this question: “What did that person do that you feel so much anger?
+If the new age proponent was really advanced he would ask you this question: “What did that person do that you feel so much anger?
 That looks like you must have been hurt a lot.”

 Your anger is the only indication of the emotional wound.
 There is no thorn, no puss seeping from your skin.
 So please, be kind to that anger.
 Be grateful to your soul that it is sending you such a powerful signal.
-Stop forcing yourself to silence that signal because some manipulative new age guru who very likely is a narcissist is telling you that by having this anger you are poisoning your soul.
+Stop trying to silence that signal because some manipulative new age guru who very likely is a narcissist is telling you that by having this anger you are poisoning your soul.

 I am not telling you to dwell on this anger, just acknowledge its existence just like you would acknowledge the existence of the pain caused by an infected wound.
 Have the most sincere intention to understand where this anger comes from and what is it about.
 After you remove the thorn, after you learn what is causing the pain, the anger, it will disappear.